fullstack-67/auth-mpa/README.md

-# Auth - MPA
+# Auth-MPA - V2

-Multi-page app (using HTMX) to demonstrate authentical/authorization.
+- Multi-page app (using HTMX) to demonstrate authentical/authorization.

+- Use `ESM` module.

 ## Note on installation